adityakishor1/AI-Driven-Resume-Sensing-Platform/README.md

-# AI-Driven Resume Sensing Platform
+# AI-Driven Resume Sensing Platform.

 ## 📌 Overview
 The **AI-Driven Resume Sensing Platform** is an intelligent system that evaluates how well a resume matches a given job description.
 By leveraging AI-powered text analysis and API integration, the platform provides: